cdk8s-team/cdk8s/docs/plus/rbac.md

 These roles can then be binded to Kubernetes subjects, which could be User, Group or ServiceAccount.

+!!! note
-**NOTE:** Rules or permissions are purely additive and there are no deny rules.
+    Rules or permissions are purely additive and there are no deny rules.

 Now, there are two types of roles available,
 * Role: These set permissions within a particular namespace i.e. is for namespaced resources, like, pods, deployments.